Sunil77260/Portfolio.Mini.Project001/README.md

 - Animate On Scroll Webpage (Using AOS Library)
 - Hover Feature for buttons
 - Automatic Slider for images (Using Glide.js )
-- Click buttons Feature CV is avaible
+- Click buttons Feature CV is available
 ## FAQ

 #### Question 1  Why should Choose this Project ?